Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Experiment Setup

 \subsection{Retrieval Settings}

+We first define our retrieval corpus, which is used across all RAG methods.
+The retrieval corpus contains complete function definitions, each including the function signature and full body, sourced from all functions in the repositories.
+For \textit{RAG\textsubscript{BM25}} and \textit{RAG\textsubscript{Dense}}, since the target function body is unavailable during inference, we query using its signature and docstring to retrieve similar functions.

-\newsubsubsection{Sparse Retrieval} For sparse retrieval, we use BM25~\cite{bm25} to extract relevant functions from repositories as context for the evaluated model.
-The signatures, docstrings, file paths (relative to the project's root), and bodies of the retrieved functions are provided as context.
+\newsubsubsection{RAG\textsubscript{BM25}} We use BM25~\cite{bm25} to extract relevant functions from the corpus as context for generation.
+The signatures, docstrings, file paths, and bodies of the retrieved functions are provided as context.

-\newsubsubsection{Dense Retrieval} We encode the repository functions using \code{text-embedding-3-small} model.
-The target function's signature and specification are encoded into a query to be compared against the function embeddings.
-The top-ranked functions based on cosine similarity are retrieved and provided as context, in the same format as sparse retrieval.
+\newsubsubsection{RAG\textsubscript{Dense}} We encode all functions in the corpus using the \code{text-embedding-3-small} model.
+The target function's signature and docstring are encoded into an embedding to be compared against the function embeddings in the corpus.
+The top-ranked functions based on cosine similarity are provided as context, in the same format as sparse retrieval.

-\newsubsubsection{Current File} We introduce a new setting, where the context is limited to the file containing the target function, with the entire file provided as context, excluding the target function's body.
+\newsubsubsection{Current File} In this setting, the context is limited to the file containing the target function, with the entire file provided as context, excluding the target function's body.